 NO Heim Joints that wear very quickly and make constant noise!
 No 1/2" Tube/Heims that do not fit an M12 bolt correctly.

 FYI: The reason we do not use/manufacture the drop bracket anymore, which ironically we invented it for the 3rd Gen 4Runner in 2001, is that it simply does not work.
 It is un-adjustable, so most installers see no benefit as they have a different amount of lift than the fixed weld on bracket compensates for.
 Basically is does not drop anywhere near enough and is incorrectly sized for most everyone.
 The discontinued drop bracket also increases the roll center, making the truck more tippy.
 The correct way to do this with a weld on bracket would be to raise the axle side, not to lower the frame side.
+Ironically if you do this, the axle comes so close to the frame on full compression that anything higher than the stock bracket will collide with the frame.
 If the bracket it is welded on crooked to any degree, it negates itself.